FAQs

 Even if your saliva sample is discoloured in the tube (e.g., lipstick or food scraps or blood), there is still plenty of your DNA in the tube for us to extract and use.

-EDGI researchers will extract DNA from saliva samples to identify specific genes associated with eating disorders.
+EDGI researchers (see About EDGI page for information about our team), we will extract DNA from saliva samples to identify specific genes associated with eating disorders, inclusive of anorexia nervosa, bulimia nervosa, binge-eating disorder, and avoidant/restrictive food intake disorder (ARFID).

-This research is not designed to provide any clinical results to participants.
-The study does not undertake individual analysis of each sample provided, but rather will undertake an overall comparison of genetic markers on all samples provided.
+This research is not designed to provide any clinical results to those who participate.
+The study does not undertake individual analysis of each sample provided, but rather we will undertake an overall comparison of genetic markers on all samples provided.

 If you have a personal interest in obtaining a genetic test on your DNA, we suggest you consider contacting a genetic testing entity which can provide such testing.

-The analysis we conduct on a participant’s saliva sample will not tell us about individual participant’s health status, ancestry or predict health outcomes.
-Researchers are not looking for these particular genes in their analysis; rather they are searching for groups of common genes involved in eating disorders from a large group of people.
+The analysis we conduct on your saliva sample will not tell us about your health status, ancestry or predict health outcomes.
+We are not looking for these particular genes in their analysis; rather we are searching for groups of common genes involved in eating disorders from a large group of people.

-We certainly want to provide feedback to participants about the study, so we intend to provide all participants with periodic updates of the project's progress and results via email.
+We certainly want to provide feedback to participants about the study, so we intend to provide all participants with periodic updates of the project's progress and results via email, also through this website and social media platforms, like Facebook and Instagram.

 Furthermore, when we publish the results from the research, any genes identified in the development, course or treatment of eating disorders will be publicly available in a scientific journal.